Included with libindi v1.6+. For Ubuntu it is recommended to install the latest stable version:

 Celestron Focuser Control

-The Celestron Focuser can also be controlled using this driver.
+The Celestron SCT Focuser can also be controlled using this driver.
 The focuser must be connected using the AUX cable and a current NexStar Plus HC used.
 The focuser window will only be shown if the focuser is present.
+If the focuser is connected via USB, then Celestron SCT driver must be selected as its own standalone focuser driver.

 1. First Time